 Students who have not been diagnosed with a learning disability, may be approved for LD Diagnostic Assessment by the DSPS Counselor.
 The LD Diagnostic Assessment process may require several appointments, and may only be provided if the DSPS Counselor determines evidence supports its' need.

-Students who have documented learning disabilities, as well as those who believe they may have a learning disability, may be eligible for remedial tutoring sessions as well as other academic accommodations through DSPS.
+Students who have documented learning disabilities, as well as those who believe they may have a learning disability, may be eligible for basic skills tutoring sessions as well as other academic accommodations through DSPS.
 Students are encouraged to discuss academic modification needs with their DSPS Counselor, and if the tutoring classes are considered appropriate, the DSPS Counselors can assist with the course registration process.